 Writing Prompts About Yourself (for kids AND people of all ages).

-Sometimes it can be quite a challenge to get anyone — muchless kids — to write.
+Sometimes it can be quite a challenge to get anyone — including kids — to write.
 One idea to engage the interest of young writers and students is to ask them to write about themselves.
-Writing about “Yourself” is an interesting topic for kids of all ages because, well… it’s all about them!
+Writing about “Yourself” is an interesting topic for kids of all ages because, well…

 Dive into Personal Information (with No Thought of Grammar nor Punctuation)

 Yep, it’s time to drop all the writing rules and focus instead on accomplishments, qualifications, and all manner of good things.
 In other words, it’s time to get super self-aware.
 You could even encourage your writers to do a self-appraisal or personal inventory.

 When people write about themselves they learn about their likes and dislikes, their dreams, and their future plans.
 Because their writing is focused 100% on them they may even discover some new things about themselves, like the fact that they are a talented writer or an amazing inventor or a very thoughtful, kind person.